nioo-knaw/epiGBS2/README.md

 	- __consensus_cluster.renamed.fa__: sequences are identical to consensus_cluster.fa but fasta names were renamed.
 Input for mapping.
 	- consensus_cluster.renamed.fa.fai: Indexed *de novo* reference sequences.
 	- make_reference.log: Log file containing some stats about the clustering.
+- cutadapt:
+	- contains the output of the trimming steps performed using cutadapt, which are used for the alignment step
-- mapping:
+- alignment:
-	- STAR_{joined,merged}_{crick,watson}: Directory, which contains the (indexed) Crick/Watson-reference converted to a three-letter alphabet.
-If working with a reference genome, differentiation between joined/merged absent.
-	- {crick, watson}.bam: Alignment file of crick or watson reads against the reference, created by STAR
-	- {crick,watson}.bam.bai: indexed alignment files, used as input for samtools
+	- {sample}_trimmed_filt_merged.1_bismark_bt2_pe.bam: Alignemnt file per individual of reads against the reference, created by bismark.
+Can be used as input for most bisulphite sensitive SNP and methylation callers.
-	- {crick,watson}.vcf.gz: created by samtools, contains all variant positions in {crick,watson} reads against the reference for each sample
-	- merged.tsv.gz: created by a custom script that merges crick.vcf.gz and watson.vcf.gz
-	- __snp.vcf.gz__: created by a custom script that extracts all SNPs from merged.tsv.gz.
-You can read this file using zcat or after unzipping it using gunzip
-	- header.sam: File containing the sam header
-	- mapping_variantcalling.log: Contains the mapping statistics
-	- __methylation.bed__: created by a custom script that extracts all methylated positions for each sample
-	- heatmap.igv: Input for IGV (https://software.broadinstitute.org/software/igv/)  to visualize methylated positions in the genome
+	- {sample}_trimmed_filt_merged.1_bismark_bt2_PE_report.txt: report file describing mapping performance per individual.
+	- {sample}_trimmed_filter_merged{1,2}_{ambigious,unmapped}.fq.gz: contains the reads that did not map or mapped ambigiously to the reference genome.
+- methylation_calling:
+	- {sample}_bismark_bt2_pe.CX_report_txt.gz: Main output file of the bismark methylation calling,  a genome-wide methylation report for all cytosines in the genome.
+Uses 1-based chromosome coordinates, and outputs context, fraction methylated, number of methylated bases and total number of bases.
+	- {sample}_trimmed_filt_merged.1_bismark_bt2_pe.bismark.cov.gz: Output with coverage and number of called bases.
+	- {sample}_trimmed_filt_merged.1_bismark_bt2_pe.bedGraph.gz: Output that reports the position of a given cytosine and its methylation state using 0-based genomic start and 1-based end coordinates.
+	- {sample}_trimmed_filt_merged.1_bismark_bt2_pe.cytosine_context_summary.txt: a file summarizing the methylation in the different cytosine contexts found within the individual.
+	- {sample}_trimmed_filt_merged.1_bismark_bt2_pe.M-bias.txt: file shows the methylation proportion across each possible position in the read.
+Is summarized in the multiQC report.
+	- {sample}_trimmed_filt_merged.1_bismark_bt2_pe_splitting_report.txt: Shows stats of the methylation calling.
+Is summarized in the multiQC file

-	- {Crick,Watson}_{joined,merged}Log.final.out:
+- snp_calling:
-- *trimmed*: Directory containing adapter trimmed reads and their fastqc output files.
-For running in reference-mode only.
+	- masked.bam: Input file for freebayes.
+Can be used to run any SNP_caller supporting multicohort SNP_calling
+	- snp.vcf.gz: combined file containing all SNPs for all individuals.
 - multiQC_report_data: Directory containing all log and intermediary files that are created by MultiQC
-- fastqc: Directory containing individual FastQC reports
+- fastqc: Directory containing individual FastQC reports is summarized in the multiQC report
-- log: Directory containing log-files
+- log: Directory containing log-files.
+Is summarized in the multiQC report

 ## When not to run the pipeline?

 - If you want to determine methylation in restriction enzyme overhang.
 The original sequence will be replaced by the expected overhang during demultiplexing if a mismatch between expected and actual overhang sequence occurs.
 Hence, C-T conversions are replaced by a C and methylation would be artifically set to 100%.
-- The reference branch is in an experimental stage.
-One observed drawback is a low mapping percentage (20-30 %) but it might depend from the reference genome and organism.
-- SNP and methylation calling are not benchmarked.
+- there is no full support for running multiple lanes at one (see comment above, where barcode file is described)

 ## Quality control or "How to discover errors?"